 As you can see from above I have retweeted people blog posts using the twitter term rt @(the persons twitter name).
 This will then show up on their main homepage behind the mentions button.

 Another way of promoting someone else’s blog would be to flat out say that you reading someone’s blog and tell people about it, also adding in the @(twitter name).
 These two methods both have the same effect of driving your followers to other travel blogs.

 Tip: The more and more followers you get the harder it is to see what important tweeters are saying.
-So in order to see who is talking to you and about you press the home page and then press the @(yourname) button just under your followers count.
+So in order to see who is talking to you and about you press the home page and then press the @(yourname) button just under your followers count how to lose weight quickly.
 This will allow you to talk directly to the people in your community who are talking about you.

 In summary be good to other travel bloggers, retweet your favourite posts of theirs or posts that you think your readers would enjoy the most.
 The end result here is that your twitter following will grow virally, you will build a large community of travel blogging friends and your blog will thrive and receive more traffic.

 Most people who stay in a backpackers hostel, particularly while travelling Western Europe, will stay in a hostel for only a number of days, or possibly a week, before moving onto the next location and the next hostel.